Risk Management

 - Fubon Financial Holdings and its subsidiaries have been certified under ISO 27001:2002.
 (Effective date: March 15, 2024; Expiration Date: March 14, 2027)

-Strengthen Information Security Awareness
+Strengthening Information Security Oversight

 - Information security policy approved by the board of directors; information security departments report on a regular basis to the board.